 Grant funding is available to help pay for the cost of an energy audit.
-Applications are accepted on a rolling basis and are first come first serve.
-Grants available for 50 percent of the cost of the assessment.
+Applications are accepted on a rolling first-come, first-served basis.
+Grants are available to fund 50 percent of the cost of the assessment.

 Program participants are non-residential entities that pay the Public Utility Tax.
 Participants must be “consumers or users of gas or electricity whose purchase of those commodities from a distributor is subject to the public utility tax on gas or electricity.”
-This includes non-residential entities except for political subdivisions, state government agencies, public schools and automobile manufacturers.
+This includes non-residential entities, except for political subdivisions, state government agencies, public schools, and automobile manufacturers.
 For more information on who pays the public utility tax, please see: http://delcode.delaware.gov/title30/c055/index.shtml.
 Applicants should check their utility bills to confirm payment of the tax.
-A copy of the bill must be submitted for verification with each funding application.
+A copy of the applicant's electric or natural gas bill must be submitted with the EEIF application for verification of program eligibility.